wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ### *&nbsp;*{: .fa .fa-exclamation-circle} This tutorial is in the format of an informal discussion, but many of the key points are backed by well understood, high-level programming paradigms.
 ------

-When I ~evangelize~ discuss wurst, I tend to hear weird arguments against using it.
+When I (evangelize?) discuss wurst, I tend to hear weird arguments against using it.
 Some of them are interesting, like "well I can't justify learning it", or "my map is already using vJass", but other arguments tend to be outlandish and worth some education.
 More concretely, lots of arguments about wurst are spoilt by misunderstanding or misinformation.

 For what it's worth, wurst is an easy language to learn, and you can write wurst in a map that use vJass, but I digress.

 As background: I switched to using wurst in the last couple years after fairly extensive experience writing vJass.
-The switch was easy - I decided to "try" wurst on a toy map, and immediately realized that I had blinders on, and indeed was *misled* by the public opinion of others.
+The switch was easy - I decided to "try" wurst on a toy map, and immediately realized that I aws previously wearing blinders, and indeed was *misled* by the public opinion of others.

 So this tutorial is about learning, but it's also about justice.

-May the most correct man win - not the loudest.

 ## Why not vJass?

 This is an argument that wurst users have historically done poor at.
 The most interesting problems with vJass are not silly quirks like "extends array" or the macro system - those are small language smells that point to a larger problem - the language is a bit of an abomination for hacking things together.

-The more interesting discussion revolves around understanding what vJass is not.
+The more interesting discussion revolves around understanding what vJass is not, as discussed below.

 ### Preprocessor

 Fundamentally, vJass is a pre-processed language that gets simply transformed into Jass, and this has lots of side-effects:

 {: .answer}
-### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Type-Safety is the concept of checking that the values and functions a programmer uses are *consitent* - e.g. that the user never tries to give a timer to a function that takes an integer.
+### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Type-Safety is the concept of checking that the values and functions a programmer uses are *consistent* - e.g. that the user never tries to give a timer to a function that takes an integer.

-* It Generates code for you, but otherwise is very limited to abstraction - you just can't express higher level concepts safely in vJass because instances of structs are always integers - the compiler can't check anything for you - so type-safety is lost entirely. vJass does at least have some validation, but that's not being done by JassHelper - PJass is just checking the emitted jass, but can't do anything smart at the vJass level.
+* vJass Generates code for you, but otherwise is very limited to abstraction - you just can't express higher level concepts safely in vJass because instances of structs are always integers - the compiler can't check anything for you - so type-safety is lost entirely. vJass does at least have some validation, but that's not being done by JassHelper - PJass is checking the emitted jass, but can't do anything smart at the vJass level.
-* No "abstract syntax tree" (building blocks of code that a compiler understands) - so very expensive to add features to JassHelper.
+* No "abstract syntax tree" (building blocks of code that a compiler understands) - so adding new features to JassHelper is very expensive and requires detailed knowledge of the system, which makes it hard for anyone else to take up ownership.
 * Compiler-aided optimisation is impossible.
 Wurst can inline functions, cull unused code, automatically null variables, etc.
-  JassHelper can inline 1-line functions, but this is puhing the boundaries of JassHelper's capabilities.
+  JassHelper can inline 1-line functions, but this is pushing the boundaries of JassHelper's capabilities.

 ### Limited tooling